DogeTheBeast/College_notes/PHY170/Moment of a Force.md

 $${\LARGE \bf{M}_O = r \times F}$$

 **r** is a position vector drawn from *O* to any point lying on the line of action of **F**.

+## Direction of Moment

+The direction of moment is determined using the right hand thumb rule.
+The forces rotating the body in an anti-clockwise direction are positive and vice-versa.
+The thumb points in the direction of moment.

+## Magnitude of Moment

+The magnitude of moment is given by,
+$${\LARGE M_O = rF sin(\theta)}$$